Saint Junípero Serra

 Canonization of Junípero Serra

-The cause for the beatification of Junípero Serra was formally opened on October 21, 1951 and granted him the title of Servant of God.
-During the process of Serra’s beatification, questions were raised about how Native Americans of California were treated while Serra was in charge as Father Presidente of the missions.
-In 1948, the famous historian Herbert Eugene Bolton gave favorable evidence to the case, followed by five other historians whose judgement was solicited in 1986.
+The cause for the beatification of Junípero Serra was formally opened on October 21, 1951, and granted him the title of Servant of God.
+During the process of Serra’s beatification, questions were raised about how Native Americans of California were treated while Serra was in charge as Father President of the missions.
+In 1948, the famous historian Herbert Eugene Bolton gave favorable evidence to the case, followed by five other historians whose judgment was solicited in 1986.
 On September 25, 1988, Serra was beatified by Pope John Paul II.
-On September 23, 2015, as a part of the pope’s first visit to the United States, Pope Francis canonized Saint Junípero Serra during a Mass in Washington, DC.
+On September 23, 2015, as part of the pope’s first visit to the United States, Pope Francis canonized Saint Junípero Serra during a Mass in Washington, DC.
 It was the first canonization to take place on American soil.

 Criticism